cypriansakwa/Range_Check_Circuit_in_Circom/README.md

 - Make lower_bound and upper_bound configurable as inputs
 - Convert to private range check (prove without revealing x)
 - Use custom comparators for non-fixed bounds
+## 🤝 Acknowledgements

+- [iden3](https://iden3.io) for Circom and SnarkJS.
+- Rust ↔ Circom inspiration drawn from the simplicity of ZKP logic in both languages.